 Roshan Kumara from Anuradhapura, who had purchased a couple of apples from a vendor in Pettah, said that he didn’t know that GM fruits were sold in the market.
 “Although I purchase fruits regularly, I only check if the fruits appear to be fresh.
 I haven’t thought about its nutritional value or if it has been GM ,” Roshan said.

-Former Food and Agricultural Organisation expert
+‘There needs to be a change in attitudes’ - Former Food and Agricultural Organisation expert

 A leading advocate of organic farming with years of experience at the Food and Agriculture Organisation sounded a warning on consumers of GM foods.
 “You can find many examples of scientific information providers such as scientists and researchers being overpowered by companies with vested interests.
 65% of Americans are diabetic and yet we refer to their expertise on nutrition and dietary guidelines.
 Fortunately independent groups are now able to share evidence based double blinded studies, thanks to the internet.
 They expose the dangers of consuming GM foods and food exposed to chemicals,” the expert said.